iltar/blog-articles/published/decoupling-your-security-user.md

 with incomplete objects because of missing properties.
 This case is triggered for every authenticated user.

 ### Entities in Forms
-If you haven't already, check my previous blog post: [Avoiding Entities in Forms][avoiding-entities-in-forms].
+If you haven't already, check my previous blog post: [Avoiding Entities in Forms][2].
 This will give you an idea on solving this particular issue.

 ## Back to Basics